lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

-Chapter 2.3.1 lximage
+Chapter 2.3.1 LXimage
 =====================

-Lximage is the default image viewer for Lubuntu.
+LXimage is the default image viewer for Lubuntu.

 Usage
 ------